Mercury13/unicodia/README.md

 * Short-haired man has absolutely no beard unless specified
 * Other men may have any beard except god’s
 * Described but really small detail (ankh in the hand…) = thing of lower importance, fix if the hiero was touched for another reason.
+* The difference between duck and goose is ephemeral, no efforts to make them distinct.
+However, their necks are light.

 ## Data
 Data is as neutral as possible.
 Examples.